Reds cruise to victory over Rebels

 The points came just as Taniela Tupou, who scored the opener, was preparing to return from a yellow card given for deliberate offside while the Rebels peppered the line.

-When Tupou dived over in the left corner it marked a 22nd try in 79 games, putting him equal sixth on the list in Super Rugby for the Reds.
+When Tupou dived over in the left corner it marked the 22nd try in 79 games, putting him equal sixth on the list in Super Rugby for the Reds.